-We Found Your New Spirit Animal.
-It's This Dog Named 'Lazy' Who Stays Asleep While Owner Cleans Around Her
+Dog Named 'Lazy' Who Stays Asleep While Owner Cleans Around Her Adorably Lives Up to Her Name

 And sometimes it is not on you to answer that call to do anything requiring “effort” — whether it’s sweeping, doing dishes or even being awake to keep someone company while they pitch in.

-If you could choose a spirit animal that embodies those qualities, you might elect to make it this sleepy-looking 11-year-old Golden Retriever dog from Argentina who goes by the name of Lazy.
+For proof, look no further than this sleepy-looking 11-year-old Golden Retriever dog from Argentina who goes by the name of Lazy.
 Apt!

 Look as she rests, fast asleep as her owner sweeps around her.
 Note how this generous owner is careful not to disturb Lazy’s slumber.
 He is Lucho Bugallo, Deputy of the Province of Buenos Aires, who tweeted about it recently.
 “When it’s nap time, it’s nap time,” he captioned the video recently.
 It’s been viewed 127,000 times.
 Interestingly enough, this exact scenario happened twice, Bugallo tells TIME.